cometbft/cometbft/docs/architecture/adr-084-data-companion-pull-api.md

   - Potentially reduces load on the node itself
   - Paves the way for eventually reducing the surface area of a node's exposed APIs
+- Allows the data companion more leeway in reading the data it needs than the approach in [ADR 082][adr-082].

 ### Negative